How to get customer feedback?

 Every voice matters—this is the attitude you need.
 Make sure everyone feels heard.
 Answer even the most negative comments.

 Tip!
 When a negative opinion is published, respond to it in a humble and respectful way.
-Be careful not to start quarrel publicly.
+Be careful not to start quarrels publicly.
 From there, it might be a good idea to move the interaction to a private channel.

 All right, you already know what you shouldn’t do.
 Now let’s move to the tools and tips that will help you become a feedback master.